 The real question is: where did the documentary go?
 Port of Call: New Orleans, as the Herzog film is bizarrely double-subtitled, is admittedly a profound document of a superbly cast Nicholas Cage, who transforms the drug addict lieutenant of unconventional morals into a forceful hangdog wanderer, perennially exhausted, surprisingly sweet in demeanor, only occasionally—along with the film—pushed to the edge, and all together embodying an exemplary interpretation of a kind of mythical, dying American spirit, forged in cinematic genre and the crimes of our city streets.
 But it is those city streets that are missing from the Herzog film, which, far from being set in New Orleans, could really have been filmed anywhere.

-“Purer” than The Bad Lieutenant, which finds truth in a man whereas the San Diegan film finds truth in the world, My Son, My Son is practically luxurious as a beautiful series of ur-Herzogian moments of unreal-too-reality and strangely idiomatic English phrases of mystic and faux-mystic profound expression.
+It is “purer” than The Bad Lieutenant, which finds truth in a man, whereas the San Diegan film finds truth in the world.
+My Son, My Son is practically luxurious as a beautiful series of ur-Herzogian moments of unreal reality and strangely idiomatic English phrases of mystic and faux-mystic profound expression.
 Who else but Herzog could not only see but then film and dramatically contextualize—through modern murder!—the weirdness of sprawling, foliage’d and fountain’d hotel interiors, or the tunnel-of-time quality of the Calgary airport?
 The uncanny American setting missing from Port of Call: New Orleans can then be found in My Son, My Son, just as those looking for a portrait of a man on the edge of the world right in the heart of America need look no further than Cage in The Bad Lieutenant.
 Perhaps these films only really work together, place and person schismatically separated into a diptych panel, two pieces once folded together revealing nothing less than Werner Herzog’s impression of the America of 2009.